 After leading our character and confidence building nature immersion programs for 15 years on borrowed and leased land, the time has come for Wild Earth to enter a deeper relationship of reciprocity with the land.

-With generous funding from the NoVo Foundation and Propel Capital and short-term loans from three generous donors, Wild Earth has secured a beautiful piece of the Hudson Valley encompassing over 135 acres of flowing streams, rock outcroppings, and hardwood forest.
+With short-term loans from three generous donors, Wild Earth has secured a beautiful piece of the Hudson Valley encompassing over 135 acres of flowing streams, rock outcroppings, blueberry, mountain laurel and hardwood forest.

 We will take care of this land as if our lives and the lives of all of our children depend on it.

 May we learn from the land how to give our gifts and meet our responsibilities – may we learn how to be human!

 While we have secured this land, we will need to re-pay short-term loans and build out the infrastructure that will make this extraordinary land Wild Earth’s home for the future.